Good to know and travel safely in Sicily

 Source: https://www.centrometeosicilia.it/la-temibile-corrente-di-risacca-di-cosa-si-tratta/

-The undertow current, also known as backwash current, is a very dangerous sea current.
+The undertow current, also known as the backwash current, is a very dangerous sea current.

-It is an intense flow of water caused by the wave motion of the sea, which forms in front of the beach.
-This accumulation of water along the shoreline causes a real increase in pressure, which has to be compensated for by a backwash current, which travels from the shore towards the open sea at high speed, dragging everything it encounters with it.
+It is an intense flow of water caused by the sea's wave motion that forms in front of the beach.
+This accumulation of water along the shoreline causes a real increase in pressure, which has to be compensated for by a backwash current.
+This current travels from the shore towards the open sea at high speed, dragging everything it encounters with it.

-These currents mainly originate on sandy sea shores, especially when they are bordered by underwater rocks, which can form gullies on the seabed that make it even more dangerous.
-In fact, one can be sucked in and swept out to sea suddenly by a current at a high speed of up to 9 km/h, which makes it difficult for even the most experienced swimmers to return to shore.
+These currents mainly originate on sandy sea shores, especially when bordered by underwater rocks, which can form gullies on the seabed that make it even more dangerous.
+One can be sucked in and swept out to sea suddenly by a current at a high speed of up to 9 km/h, which makes it difficult for even the most experienced swimmers to return to shore.

 How can one recognise the undertow current and thus avoid it?

-By looking at the surface of the water, one can see the existence of a current directed towards the open sea: in those places, the surface of the water is unusually smooth and undulating, and the waves are also as if broken precisely because of the strong back current.
+Looking at the surface of the water reveals the existence of a current directed towards the open sea: in those places, the surface is unusually smooth and undulating, and the waves are as if broken precisely because of the strong back current.
 One can also recognise their presence by looking at the outline of the beach, which tends to take the form of larger or smaller inlets depending on the strength of the swell.

 But what to do should one end up in such a current?